 But even if it’s too late to plan ahead because you are in the midst of a crisis, you can still go through the same planning process, although you will need to do the planning a little more quickly.
 The approach requires three steps whether you are planning ahead or currently facing an emergency:

 - Identify the conditions and situations that are causing the panic or could cause the panic.

 - Develop protocols to calmly respond and react to those conditions using thoughtful and pragmatic approaches with clear paths to escalate the response if things don’t improv.
 This can help prevent additional panic or that snowball effect.

 - Manage those protocols when (and if) those conditions actually become a reality.

 We cover this approach in a lot more detail in the webinar How to Avoid Pricing Panic.
-You should also check out How Pricing Should Navigate This Crisis, which applies specifically to the coronavirus pandemic, and The Fundamentals of Pricing Intelligence, which shows you how to identify a potential crisis early.
+You should also check out Pricing Through Uncertainty, which explores how to make better decisions with imperfect information, and The Fundamentals of Pricing Intelligence, which shows you how to identify a potential crisis early.

 It may not be possible to go through your pricing career with no regrets.
 But if you put a system like this into place, hopefully, you can avoid regrets related to panicking in an emergency.